History of the American Broadcasting Company: Sale to Disney (1991–2000)

 In 1990, Daniel B. Burke took over Thomas S. Murphy's position as president, but Murphy remained ABC's chairman and CEO.
 Capital Cities/ABC reported revenues of $465 million.
-The network, now at a strong second place, entered the 1990s with more major successes targeted at families, such as America's Funniest Home Videos (which later became the network's longest-running prime time entertainment program), Step by Step, Hangin' with Mr. Cooper, Boy Meets World, and Perfect Strangers spinoff Family Matters, Doogie Howser, M.D., Life Goes On, cult favorite Twin Peaks, and The Commish.
-In September 1991, the network premiered sitcom Home Improvement starring comic Tim Allen, which lasted eight seasons and led ABC to greenlight additional sitcom projects helmed by comedians, including The Drew Carey Show, Grace Under Fire, and Ellen – which became notable for a 1997 episode with the coming out of its star.
+Now at a strong second place, ABC entered the 1990s with more major successes targeted at families, such as America's Funniest Home Videos (which later became ABC's longest-running prime time entertainment program), Step by Step, Hangin' with Mr. Cooper, Boy Meets World, and Perfect Strangers spinoff Family Matters, Doogie Howser, M.D., Life Goes On, cult favorite Twin Peaks, and The Commish.
+In September 1991, ABC premiered the sitcom Home Improvement starring comic Tim Allen, which lasted eight seasons and led ABC to greenlight additional sitcom projects helmed by comedians, including The Drew Carey Show, Grace Under Fire, and Ellen – which became notable for a 1997 episode with the coming out of its star.

 In 1992, ABC sold Word Inc. to Thomas Nelson.

 In 1993, the FCC repealed the Financial Interest and Syndication Rules, allowing networks to hold interests in television production studios.
 That same year, Capital Cities/ABC formed a limited partnership with DIC Animation City known as DIC Entertainment LP.
 It also signed an agreement with Time Warner Cable (TWC) to carry its owned-and-operated television stations on the provider's systems in those markets.
 By that year, ABC had a total viewership share of 23.63% of American households, just below the limit of 25% imposed by the FCC.

 Daniel Burke departed from Capital Cities/ABC in February 1994, with Thomas Murphy taking over as president before ceding control to Robert Iger.
 September 1993 saw the premiere of NYPD Blue, a gritty police procedural from Steven Bochco; lasting twelve seasons, the drama became known for its boundary pushing of broadcast standards (particularly its occasional use of graphic language and rear nudity), which led some affiliates to initially refuse to air the show's first season.

 To compete with CNN, ABC proposed a 24-hour news channel called ABC Cable News, with plans to launch the network in 1995; however, this plan was shelved by company management.
 ABC returned to the concept in July 2004 with the launch of ABC News Now, a 24-hour news channel distributed for viewing on the Internet and mobile phones.